kafleSiroj/Python-Bank-System/README.md

 # Python-Bank-Program
-This is a simple bank management program in python
+This is a simple bank management system in made in python